All Episodes

 Is that right?

-A long-haired maggot infested dope-smoking ingrates attacked a car carrying Prince Charles and Camilla?
+These long-haired maggot-infested dope-smoking ingrates attacked a car carrying Prince Charles and Camilla?

-These students upset that they're gonna have to pay something for their educations.
+These students upset that they're going to have to pay something for their educations?

 They attacked a car carrying Prince Charles and Camilla.